francescasiconolfi/Markdown/practice.md

 ---

 ## Ending a Line
-To end a line without double carriage return afterwards, put '\' at end of line:
+To end a line without double carriage return afterwards, put '\' at end of line.

-Example line\\
-Now, this text is on the next line

 **Appearance:**